 This document sets out the grant process, the eligibility criteria for participating in the Grant Scheme and contains operating rules in respect of the Grant Scheme.
 These Rules and Guidelines relate solely to the grant component of the Scheme.
 A separate set of operating rules and guidelines will apply to the Tariff.

 The application form for the Grant Scheme is an online form.
 You will need to complete the online application form in order to commence the application process.
+In addition, you will need to sign all of the below declaration forms.

 This document is a guide to help you complete the online Application Form.